tldr-pages/tldr/pages/common/updog.md

 `updog --port {{port}}`

-- Start a HTTP server with a password [To login, you should leave the username blank and just enter the password in the password field]:
+- Start a HTTP server with a password (To login, leave the username blank and enter the password in the password field):

 `updog --password {{password}}`

-- Use SSL certificate:
+- To enable transport encryption via SSL :

 `updog --ssl`